nikpalumbo/db2rest/README.md

 Installation
 ------------

-Egg-files for this project are hosted on PyPi.
+Egg and source files for this project are hosted on PyPi.
 You should be able to use pip to automatically install this project.

     pip install db2rest